-- All of the sampled donors lodged their donor annual returns by the deadline date. - Two donations in the selected donor annual returns did not match with the figures recorded in two political party returns. - A donation in the selected donor annual return did not indicate the date when the donation was made. - One donation selected was not recorded in the relevant political party return.
+- All of the sampled donors lodged their donor annual returns by the deadline date. - Two donations in the selected donor annual returns did not match with the figures recorded in two political party annual returns. - All donations in the selected donor annual returns indicated the date when the donations were made.

-In addition to the above process, we went through the political party and branch returns, ledgers and cashbooks to ascertain the completeness of donor annual returns lodged.
-As a result of this review, we noted that there were several donors who had not lodged their annual returns for the year ended 30 June 2017 as required under Part 10 of the NTEA.
-The list of outstanding donor returns not lodged is included in Appendix 2.
+In addition to the above process, we went through the political party annual returns, ledgers and cashbooks to ascertain the completeness of donor annual returns lodged.
+As a result of this review, we noted that there were some donors who had not lodged their annual returns for the year ended 30 June 2018 as required under Part 10 of the NTEA.
+The list of outstanding donor annual returns not lodged is included in Appendix 2.

-We were advised by the political parties that they had informed donors of their obligation to lodge a donor return.
+We were advised by the political parties that they had informed donors of their obligation to lodge a donor annual return.
 Follow up e-mails were sent by NTEC to remind identified donors of their outstanding obligations; however, no responses had been received up to the date of concluding this report.

-One area of concern was the repeat donors who have not complied with obligations on an ongoing basis.
-While donor returns for a number of donations were not received the compliance review process enabled independent verification of donations by cross referencing against bank statements and ledgers of political parties subjected to the review.
+While donor returns for some donations were not received the compliance review process enabled independent verification of donations by cross referencing against bank statements and ledgers of political parties subjected to the review.